 Washington regulations require that each employee’s printed name, signature, job title or classification and the date on which each individual’s signature was obtained be present on cards, and state that cards are valid for one year after the date on which they are signed.
 Authorization cards are confidential and will not be shared with Western Admin.

 Ready to sign a union authorization card?
 Click here.

 What does “exclusive representation” mean?

-Exclusive representation means that the union Academic Student Employees are forming, Western-WAWU / UAW, is the union for all Student Employees at Western.
+Exclusive representation means that the union Student Employees formed – Western Academic Workers United – UAW (WAWU / UAW), is the union for all Student Employees at Western.
 In May of 2023, Educational Student Employees (ESEs) won legal recognition and formally adopted WAWU-UAW as our exclusive representative, which means we are empowerd to netogiate and represent ourselves at the bargaining table and in any disputes with our employer.
-ESEs have elected a bargaining team (made up of ASEs) to negotiate with Western administration and reach a tentative agreement.
+ESEs have elected a bargaining team (made up of ESEs) to negotiate with Western administration and reach a tentative agreement.
 Without exclusive representation, Western administrators could undermine the bargaining process by negotiating with an organization other than the democratically elected bargaining team chosen by Educational Student Employees.
 Operational Student Employees (OSEs) are currently collecting authorization cards to formally adopt WAWU-UAW and win the same kinds of benefits and protections as ESEs.

 Will my authorization card be confidential?